psaikido/hugle.uk/content/suttas/sn2/160-5-hindrances.md

 ---
-title: "SN 46.55 Sangaravo Sutta: The Hindrances"
-bannerTitle: "Saṁyutta Nikāya II"
-layout: default
-subnav: suttas-sn2
+bannerTitle: Pali Canon Anthology
+title: 5 Hindrances
+type: suttas/sn2
 ---

+#### "SN 46.55 Sangaravo Sutta: The Hindrances"

 Imagine a bowl of water and a person tries to see the reflection of their face.
 They would be hindered from doing so if the bowl is:

 - mixed with coloured dies.
 This is like the hindrance of sense-desire.
 - boiling.
 This is like being overwhelmed with ill-will and aversion.